-GP practices need to have procedures to make safe recruitment decisions.
+Primary healthcare services need to have procedures to make safe recruitment decisions.

-- prevent unsuitable people from working with vulnerable groups and
+- prevent unsuitable people from working with vulnerable groups

-- safeguard service users from abuse.
+- safeguard people from abuse.

-- Assess the different responsibilities and activities of staff to determine if they are eligible for a DBS check and to what level.
+- assess the different responsibilities and activities of staff to determine if they are eligible for a DBS check and to what level

 To find out who is eligible for a check, you can:

 Clinical staff (including GPs, nurses and healthcare assistants)

 GPs should have had criminal records checks completed as part of their Performers List checks.
 You may use these checks rather than obtaining an additional DBS check when a GP begins working for the practice.
 If so, you should be able to demonstrate you have contacted NHS England: